-DIESEL TECHNOLOGY 1-2 Years
+DIESEL TECHNOLOGY

 Designed to train students in the technical knowledge and mechanical skills required to service, repair and test various types of machinery and equipment.
 The program includes instruction in the theory of internal combustion engines, diesel fuel systems, electrical, hydraulics, power trains and machinery maintenance.
 Successful students are eligible for paid summer internships in repair facilities through the AYES program (www.ayes.org).
-Students may earn up to 22 college credits from CBC.
+Students may earn up to 16 college credits from CBC.

-DIGITAL ARTS & FILMMAKING 1-2 Years
+DIGITAL ARTS & FILMMAKING

-The Interactive Digital Design and Filmmaking program will help you get a jump start into an exciting career in digital media, including graphic design, animation, social media, and film production.
+The Digital Arts and Filmmaking program will help you get a jump start into an exciting career in digital media, including graphic design, animation, social media, and film production.
 Students will be able to design and produce their own graphic materials and films, manage video libraries, as well as manage social media.
 Qualifying students will have the opportunity to job shadow and intern at local multimedia companies, design firms, TV stations and independent production companies.
 The program will provide students the opportunity to express their personal creativity while developing the ability to conceptualize story ideas and effectively translate these ideas in film productions, animations, graphic designs and websites.
-Students may earn up to 10 college credits.
+College credits TBD.

-DRONE MANUFACTURING 1-2 Years
+DRONE MANUFACTURING

 Interested in a career with unlimited possibilities?
 Students who like to design and build things can be prepared for two of the highested demand industries -manufacturing and unmanned aviation.
-Students will design, manufacture and fly their own drone while becomiong an FAA certified pilot.
-They will work with industry professionals in a variety of areas that utilize unmanned aviation.
+Students will design, manufacture and fly their own drone while preparing to take FAA certification testing.
+Students will work with industry professionals in a variety of areas that utilize unmanned aviation.
 College credits TBD

-EARLY CHILDHOOD EDUCATION 1-2 Years
+EARLY CHILDHOOD EDUCATION